magnusbig/fema_7_lifelines/ExecutiveSummary.md

   ## Further Improvement Section
   1. The 'hazard index' was derived using elevation of randomly selected locations in a census tract , This could further be refined by taking other factors in to account like the rainfall and absorptive capacity of soil , flow capacity of rivers urban drainage basin quality.
+  2. Much of the code utilizes GeoPandas which is not particularly fast, in order to be used in more geographies and provide a quick view of risk the code needs to be optimized.
+  3. Using API's to collect data from the CDC directly instead of downloading the data.
+  4. Consider more directly which lifelines might be affected in the event of a flood and how that effects a communities capability to respond.